kekexinz/kekexinz.github.io/_pages/research.md

 The key finding of the research is that each dynamical system has its own unique structure and the adjoint method shall be developed leveraging these structures to gain computational efficiency.
 Two highlights of my previous research are:
 1. I developed an algorithm demonstrating that the closed-loop control co-design problem can be solved at a cost independent of the number of design variables.
-Using the algorithm, I optimized the drone aerodynamic shape which **reduces the control cost by about 30\%**.
+Using the algorithm, I optimized the drone aerodynamic shape which **reduces the control cost by about 30%**.
-1. I developed a **fundamental** method to discover the reverse algorithmic differentiation formula using the forward algorithmic differentiation formula for complex analytic equation and we are \textbf{the first to discover} a succint eigenvalue derivative formula for a general complex matrix.
+1. I developed a **fundamental** method to discover the reverse algorithmic differentiation formula using the forward algorithmic differentiation formula for complex analytic equation and we are **the first to discover a succint eigenvalue derivative formula for a general complex matrix.

 ![baseline](../images/research/baseline.gif)
 ![optimized](../images/research/optimized.gif)